Flawless finish: Morikawa wins British Open for 2nd major

 For Oosthuizen, who was seeking a wire-to-wire win and a second claret jug — he had a runaway victory at St. Andrews in 2010 — it was another near miss in a career full of them.
 He was runner-up this year at the PGA Championship and the U.S. Open, two of his six second-place finishes at majors.

 This time Oosthuizen tied for third with U.S. Open champion Jon Rahm (66) after closing with a 71 — his first round not in the 60s this week.
 He never recovered from losing his lead with an ugly bogey on the par-5 seventh hole.
-He caught way too much ball with his third shot from a greenside bunker, which bounced onto the putting surface and landed in a bunker on the other side.
+He caught way too much ball out of the greenside bunker with his third shot, which bounced onto the putting surface and landed in a bunker on the other side.

 Morikawa made a routine birdie on the hole to move two ahead of Oosthuizen.
 Spieth had made eagle at No. 7 a few minutes earlier.